julietnpn/farm_nrcs/conventions/NRCS/soil-health-management-unit/index.md

 This inherits all of the rules of the inherited convention nrcs:planning-land-unit:1.0, with the folowing exceptions.

-Specifies similar qualities for one or more of the following categories:
+Specifies similar qualities for one or more of the following categories regarding soil:
 - interpretations for use
 - drainage class
 - hydrologic group